 Rub some butter around the inside of a large baking tray or insert a baking liner.

-Put the butter and sugar into a mixing bowl and beat together until light and fluffy.
+Put the butter and sugar into another mixing bowl and beat together until light and fluffy.

 Separate the eggs, add the yolks to the mixing bowl and save the whites for later.

 Finely grate the lemon rind into the bowl, add the lemon juice and beat everything together well.

 Sieve the flour blend into the bowl and mix well.

 Cover and chill the dough for 10 minutes.

 Press a 7cm/2¾ round biscuit cutter or cup through the dough to make circles then gently lift them onto the prepared baking tray.

 Brush the biscuits with the reserved egg white.